Ajthebeeboop/My-Projects/README.md

 # My-Projects

 This is my project's repository!
-As I learn, I will commit more and more towards my personal projects in due time and document them here if I'm ready and confident enough.
-Focusing on projects for web design, Python, Java, and C!
+This will serve as a practice for me, focusing on projects for web design, Python, Java, and C!
+Posting them if I'm ready :D

 MOOD TRACKER:
 A file will be created with the headers: Date, Time, Mood, Description, and Intensity, and avoids rewriting by breaking into a new line every time, and tells the user if the file already exists in the directory where they're writing this code